authzed/spicedb/SECURITY.md

 ## Threat Model

-Even if you are not reporting a vulnerability, please take your take to read and understand this section carefully.
+Even if you are not reporting a vulnerability, please take your time to read and understand this section carefully.
 This describes the scope of responsibility of this project and importantly what it is *not* responsible for.

 ### Logic Errors